 We had opted to stay in one of the just-seven rooms in the château itself, one dubbed Saturn, which was located in one of the towers on the second floor.
 It was spectacular: not only was it super spacious and had a fabulous bathroom (although we expected nothing less), but it also had luxurious sheets, fun artwork, great underfloor heating and the bedroom itself had an incredible domed wooden ceiling which you could stargaze through.

 And, well, the food is definitely worth mentioning.
 Being a chef, my expectations are quite high and the Domaine’s dining met them.
-There’s one restaurant located onsite, just off from the main house, which certainly deserves its Michelin star.
+There’s one restaurant located onsite, just off from the main house.
 We were served lovely, interesting dishes, made using local and seasonal produce, most of which comes straight from the well-stocked vegetable garden.
 We had lunch and dinner there, and on both occasions were very content with the food, wine and service.
 Breakfast, which is very important for my wife and I, was a treat.
 It’s served in a small dining room in the main house; and guests can help themselves in the adjacent kitchen, where a chef makes on-demand cooked breakfasts, and there are viennoiseries, fruit, juices and more.
 Instead of feeling like you’re in a hotel, it feels more like being in someone’s home.

 In terms of things to do, there are both indoor and outdoor pools, a gym in a greenhouse, tennis court literally floating on one of the lakes (the best setting I’ve ever played in), amazing country walks or bicycle rides, horse rides, rowing on the lakes, and a fabulous playroom and playground for children.
 We chose a country walk, so began following the signs indicating paths to take – just one word of wisdom, make sure you know and are prepared for what you’re getting into and are wearing the right footwear, as our walk lasted more than three hours.
 It was fully worth it though, as you simply cannot tire of the idyllic bucolic setting.